MARRIAGE, YOU and

 AFTER THE WEDDING

-MAY WE CONGRATULATE you on your upcoming marriage.
+We’d like to CONGRATULATE you on your upcoming marriage.
 Please remember the sacredness of marriage.
 Besides being a very meaningful social occasion for you and your families it is a profoundly sacred happening, as you are receiving the Sacrament of Matrimony.
-By your marriage in the Church you are making a public statement of your faith and your fidelity to each other and to Christ, within the community of the Church.
+By your marriage in the Church, you are making a public statement of your faith and your fidelity to each other and to Christ, within the community of the Church.
 Please take this time before marriage to prepare yourselves for life together, as married people of the Church spiritually.

 To start out right and build a stronger marriage go to: